CUSTOMER DATA INFRASTRUCTURE

 Scheduled or real-time Live Profile Sync.
 Push enriched profiles and segments to Braze or any destination.
 On-demand exports for backfills.
 Full delivery history and retry.

-In practice, every team that runs this pipeline hits the same problems.
-Braze CDI requires data in a precise format — a PAYLOAD column containing a JSON string that matches the /users/track API shape.
+Braze CDI requires data in a precise format: a PAYLOAD column containing a JSON string that matches the /users/track API shape.
 Building and maintaining that JSON in Snowflake SQL means writing change detection queries, handling insert/update/delete separately, and constructing minimal payloads that include only modified fields.
-This isn't configuration.
-It's custom ETL work that breaks every time a source schema changes or a new attribute is added.
+Custom ETL that breaks every time a source schema changes or a new attribute is added.

 Identity is the harder problem.
-Snowflake stores customer records with whatever identifiers your upstream systems provide — CRM IDs, internal user IDs, emails.
+Snowflake stores customer records with whatever identifiers your upstream systems provide: CRM IDs, internal user IDs, emails.
 Braze identifies users by external_id, with optional email or phone.
-When these don't match — and they frequently don't — syncs create duplicate profiles, drop records, or silently associate data with the wrong user.
+When these don't match (and they frequently don't), syncs create duplicate profiles, drop records, or associate data with the wrong user.
 Neither Braze CDI nor Hightouch resolves cross-system identity.
 They pass identifiers through and assume they match.

-Braze's event model adds another layer of complexity.
+Braze's event model adds another layer.
 Custom events require specific formatting: ISO 8601 timestamps, one event per row, properties as typed JSON under 100 KB, no reserved key names.
 Inconsistent types between syncs cause silent rejection.
-The 20-property segmentation limit means teams have to carefully decide what becomes a segmentable property vs. a regular event property — a decision that's hard to change after the fact.
+The 20-property segmentation limit means teams have to decide upfront which properties are segmentable, a decision that's hard to change later.